Am I Too Needy? How To Know -- And What To Do About It

 • Mental health disorders like anxiety and depression

-To help yourself have a healthier relationship with your partner, it can be beneficial to take some time to think of the "why" behind your actions.
+To help yourself have a healthier romantic relationship with your partner, it can be beneficial to take some time to think of the "why" behind your actions.

 Face the fears that come up and the memories that you are reacting from.
 And let your partner know how you are feeling.
 Let them in and ask them to help you confront your inner insecurities.
 Helping them to see where you are coming from can also help you confront your needs.